Supply Chain and Information Systems

 The work of virtual teams is increasingly important to today’s organizations, work that is accomplished predominantly via computer-mediated communication.
 The authors investigate the moderating role of experience with instant messaging on the team interpersonal processes (cohesion and openness) to team effectiveness relationship in virtual teams.
 Data were obtained from 365 virtual team members using survey methodology and analyzed using hierarchical moderated regression and multilevel analyses.
 They found that team cohesion has a main effect on team effectiveness.
 Team openness has a main effect and is moderated by experience with instant messaging, i.e., strengthens the relationship.
 Understanding the role of team interpersonal processes and the role of the communication media will allow managers to more effectively build virtual teams and provide effective training and support.
 Using the theoretical lens of channel expansion theory the authors expand theoretical, empirical and practical knowledge of this area.

 Carlson, John R.; Carlson, Dawn S.; Hunter, Emily M.; Vaughn, Randal L.; and George, Joey F., "Virtual Team Effectiveness: Investigating the Moderating Role of Experience with Computer-Mediated Communication on the Impact of Team Cohesion and Openness" (2013).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 62.